 This directory is a repository for common files that are used by multiple Fusion Middleware products installed on the same machine.
-These files are essential to ensuring that Fusion Middleware operates correctly on your system.
+These files ensure that Fusion Middleware operates correctly on your system.
 They facilitate checking of cross-product dependencies during installation.
 For this reason, you can consider the Oracle home directory a central support directory for all Oracle Fusion Middleware products installed on your system.

 Oracle Home Considerations

-Keep the following in mind when creating the Oracle home directory and installing Fusion Middleware products:
+Keep the following in mind when you create the Oracle home directory and install Fusion Middleware products:

-Do not include spaces in the name of your Oracle home directory; the installer gives you an error message if your Oracle home directory path contains spaces.
+Do not include spaces in the name of your Oracle home directory; the installer displays an error message if your Oracle home directory path contains spaces.

 You can install only one instance of each Oracle Fusion Middleware product in a single Oracle home directory.
 If you need to maintain separate versions of a product on the same machine, each version must be in its own Oracle home directory.